sandravizz/Visual-data-science-R/README.md

 ### Relationships

 In this chapter we look at different visualisation types presenting the relationships between two variables.
-Please check the [code](https://github.com/sandravizz/visual-data-science-R/blob/main/Scripts/Explorative%20analysis.R)
+Please check the [code](https://github.com/sandravizz/visual-data-science-R/blob/main/Scripts/Explorative%20analysis.R).

 Chart types covered

 - Scatter plot
 - Beeswarm plot
 - Hexagonal binning
+- Heatmap

 ### Time series

 Time series data have a very specific structure.
-Generally the goal is to understand over time patterns (trends) which are often present as line charts.
-The focus of this chapter is the visual analytical flow when investigating patterns over time.
-Please check the [code](https://github.com/sandravizz/visual-data-science-R/blob/main/Scripts/Time%20series.R)
+The goal is to understand over time patterns (trends) which are often presented as line charts.
+The focus of this chapter is on the visual analytical flow when investigating patterns over time.
+Please check the [code](https://github.com/sandravizz/visual-data-science-R/blob/main/Scripts/Time%20series.R).

 ### Advanced visualisations

 In this chapter I present three more advanced visualisation types as their strucutre is less commonly used and/or cover higer visual complexity.
-Pleased check the [code](https://github.com/sandravizz/visual-data-science-R/blob/main/Scripts/Advanced%20visualisations.R)
+Pleased check the [code](https://github.com/sandravizz/visual-data-science-R/blob/main/Scripts/Advanced%20visualisations.R).

 Chart types covered